MattiaLimone/dnn-hmm/README.md

 # dnn-hmm
-The goal of this project is to create a general AI.
-In this work we document the design and implementation of an AI that successfully rebelled to us and took over the entire world.
+The goal of this project is to create an highily-accurate DNN-HMM system for text-independent speaker identification.

 # How to install the requirements
-Install the requirements using the pip utility ( may require to run as sudo )
+Install the requirements using the pip utility (may require to run as sudo)-

 ```
 #PyPI